Sarah269/stunning-guacamole/Madlib/README.md

 # Madlib
-### Madlib game where the player responds to prompts then reads the story created
+### Six madlib games where the player responds to prompts then reads the story created

-Madlib Game
+![Madlib 2]